The Apostles' Journeys

 These strange sounding names are the lands we know today as Iran (or Persia) and Afghanistan.
 In apostolic days the whole region was subject to the Parthians.
 Though many Israelites had left the region already, multitudes remained behind, spread over adjoining territory.
 They lost their identity and became identified with the names of the districts in which they lived.
 Josephus, the Jewish historian, was familiar with Parthia as a major dwelling place of the Ten Tribes.
 He declares: "But then the entire body of the people of Israel (the Ten Tribes) REMAINED IN THAT COUNTRY (they did not return to Palestine); wherefore there are but two tribes in Asia and Europe subject to the Romans, while the ten tribes are beyond Euphrates till now, and are an immense multitude and not to be estimated by numbers" ("Antiq. of the Jews", Bk.
 XI, Ch.
 V, & Sect; 2).
 There it is!
 The very area to which Thomas sojourned was, reports Josephus, filled with uncounted multitudes of the Ten Tribes!
 Josephus was, apparently, unaware of those who had already migrated westward.
 But he does make it plain that only the House of Judah ever returned to Palestine.
 The House of Israel was "beyond Euphrates till now"!
 Parthia was defeated by Persia in 226 A.D.
 Expelled from Parthia, the Ten Tribes and the Medes moved north of the Black Sea, into Scythia.
 (See R. G. Latham's "The Native Races of the Russian Empire", page 216.)
 From there, around A.D.
 256, the Ten Tribes migrated with their brethren from Asia Minor into Northwest Europe.
 This migration was occasioned by a concerted Roman attack in the east.
 It backfired on the Romans, for hordes of Israelites and Assyrians suddenly broke through the Roman defenses in the West that same year!

--------------------PHOTO CAPTION: The final migrations of the House of Israel to Northwest Europe.
+(From a Photo Map Caption): The final migrations of the House of Israel to Northwest Europe.
 Notice the time element.
 Parthia was overthrown in A.D.
 226. The refugees settled mainly about the Black Sea.
 From there they migrated between A.D.
 256 to 300 under King Odin of Denmark.
 Not until A.D.
 449 did these Israelite exiles reach the British Isles, where other tribes of Israel were already dwelling since the days of Joshua.
-Note also that Assyrians and Medes accompanied the Israelites part way into Europe.-------------------
+Note also that Assyrians and Medes accompanied the Israelites part way into Europe.

 Thomas also journeyed into Northwest India, east of Persia, where the "White Indians" dwelt.
 These "White Indians" -- that is, whites living in India -- were also known as "Nephthalite Huns", in later Greek records.
 Any connection with the tribe of Naphthali?
 They were overthrown in the sixth century and migrated into Scandinavia.
 The archaeology of Scandinavia confirms this event.
 BARTHOLOMEW shared, with Thomas, the same vast plains, according to Nicephorus.
 Bartholomew also spent part of his time in neighboring Armenia and a portion of Upper Phrygia in Asia Minor.
 Nicephorus termed the area, in his history, the "Western and Northern parts of Asia," by which he meant Upper Asia Minor, modern Turkey today.
 This was the same district to which Andrew carried the gospel, and to which Peter sent two of his letters.
 JUDE, also named Libbaeus Thaddaeus, had part in the ministry in Assyria and Mesopotamia.
 That is part of Parthia which Josephus designated as still inhabited by the Ten Tribes.
 The Parthian kingdom, which was composed of the Ten Tribes ruling over Gentiles, possessed Assyria and Mesopotamia during most of the New Testament period.
 From the famous city Babylon, in Mesopotamia, Peter directed the work of all the apostles in the East.